NuVasive MAGEC System Lawsuits

 • BBB A+ Rating Logo

-Why Are People Filing Lawsuits Against NuVasive?
+Why Did People File Lawsuits Against NuVasive?

 NuVasive recalled the MAGEC system in February 2020 after it received reports of a mechanical component failure in which the endcaps were separating from the rods of the device.